stjordanis/VAEBM/README.md

 # CS698X_Project

 ## Introduction
 Repository for CS698X course project (Topics in Probabilistic Modeling and Inference, Winter 2021, IIT Kanpur), on energy-based VAEs.
 Contains implementation of VAEBM for Vanilla VAE, $\beta$-TCVAE and Factor-VAE for MNIST, CelebA-64 and Chairs dataset.
-Based on the ICLR 2021 paper *VAEBM: A Symbiosis between Variational Autoencoders and Energy-based Models (Xiao et al. 2021).*
+Based on the ICLR 2021 paper ***[VAEBM: A Symbiosis between Variational Autoencoders and Energy-based Models (Xiao et al. 2021)](https://arxiv.org/abs/2010.00654)***

 ## Running the models
 The Energy based model can be trained for a given VAE and dataset.